 A bachelor’s degree is a must if seeking employment beyond entry-level fire investigator positions.
 With a bachelor’s degree, coursework covers areas including arson investigation, evidence collection, and courtroom procedures.

 Many certification programs also require a bachelor’s degree as a prerequisite.
-FEMA is a good source for fire investigation certification courses, with the prerequisites for each course listed on the website.
+The Federal Emergency Management Agency (FEMA) is a good source for fire investigation certification courses, with the prerequisites for each course listed on the website.

 Training and Certification